King Solomon in the Bible

 We know much more about Solomon than about the other kings of Israel and Judah for two reasons:

-Who was Solomon?
 He was the son of King David, born to a commoner who was seduced by David.
-David seems to have adopted the ‘I came, I saw, I conquered’ approach to Solomon’s mother Bathsheba, even though she was married to one of his highest-ranking soldiers.
+The woman, Bathsheba, was married to one of his highest-ranking soldiers.

 Or perhaps she seduced him?
 The text seems to imply that both were to blame.